-Report one dated 7th August 1841.
+Report one: dated 7th August 1841, Quote.
 ‘Death of Matthias—it is stated by the Highland Messenger that Matthias, the imposter, died in North Carolina in July 1840.
 His age was about 60 years.
-He was probably the most stupid creature who ever set up for a prophet.’
+He was probably the most stupid creature whoever set up for a prophet.’

-Report two on the very same day 7th August 1841.
-‘Not Dead—The Prophet Matthias is not dead.
-The editor of the Albany Atlas saw him a few days since beard and all on board one of the steamers.’
+Report two on the very same day, 7th August 1841, Quote.
+‘Not Dead The Prophet Matthias is not dead.
+The editor of the Albany Atlas saw him a few days since beard and all onboard one of the steamers.’

 As controversial in death as in life!